kyegomez/swarms/README.md

 ## 🫶 Contributions:

+The easiest way to contribute is to pick any issue with the `good first issue` tag 💪.
+Read the Contributing guidelines [here](/CONTRIBUTING.md).
+Bug Report?
+[File here](https://github.com/kyegomez/swarms/gateway/issues) | Feature Request?
+[File here](https://github.com/Portkey-AI/gateway/issues)

-Swarms is an open-source project, and contributions are welcome.
+Swarms is an open-source project, and contributions are VERY welcome.
 If you want to contribute, you can create new features, fix bugs, or improve the infrastructure.
-Please refer to the [CONTRIBUTING.md](https://github.com/kyegomez/swarms/blob/master/CONTRIBUTING.md) and our [contributing board](https://github.com/users/kyegomez/projects/1) file in the repository for more information on how to contribute.
+Please refer to the [CONTRIBUTING.md](https://github.com/kyegomez/swarms/blob/master/CONTRIBUTING.md) and our [contributing board](https://github.com/users/kyegomez/projects/1) to participate in Roadmap discussions!

-To see how to contribute, visit [Contribution guidelines](https://github.com/kyegomez/swarms/blob/master/CONTRIBUTING.md)

 <a href="https://github.com/kyegomez/swarms/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=kyegomez/swarms" />